caian-org/caian.org/cv.md

 nov, 2016 - apr, 2017 (6 months).

-My role within the team was to sketch, develop and test case-specific solutions based on the requirements and criterias previously defined by our customers (POs) and the scrum master.
-Those solutions have ranged from custom made web services and mobile applications to the deployment and pipeline of workflow management softwares.
-I've taken part in three projects, namely one online corporate university for a brazilian finance institution.
+My role within the team was to sketch, develop and test case-specific solutions based on the needs of our customers.
+These solutions have ranged from custom made web services and mobile applications to the deployment and pipeline of workflow management softwares.
+I've taken part in three projects, namely, one online corporate university for a brazilian finance institution.
 As an agile, scrum-based team, we routinely worked alongside our customer's analysts and project managers.

 Key responsibilities:
  - Sprint planning and task complexity analysis;
  - Sketch and architecture of cloud-based custom solutions;
- - Integration of services via public APIs;
+ - Service integrations via public APIs;
  - Web app development with Google AppMaker.

 ### [(alest)](http://www.alest.com.br) deployment engineer